Jbleezy/BO2-Reimagined/README.md

 * Der Wunderfizz: increased cost from 1500 to 2500
 * Der Wunderfizz: all perks have an equal chance of being obtained
 * Rituals of the Ancients: spend points challenge reward changed from Double Tap perk to a random perk that the player does not have (perk does not change if reward is reopened)
-* Rituals of the Ancients: spend points challenge reward gives a permament perk slot
 * Soul boxes: decreased kill requirement from 30 to 20
 * Perk bottle dig spots: give random perk
 * Perk bottle dig spots: visible and diggable without Zombie Blood